matheucampbell/NeuroData/README.md

 ### **Workflows**

 ### Data collection workflow:
 1. Design your data collection session.
-Prepare a stimulus script and location.
+Prepare a stimulus script, location, and time.
 You may need at two laptops (one for data collection and one to provide stimulus).
 2. Define session info JSON via collection script CLI.
 See ObjectInfo.md for more about info JSON files.
     - Session parameters: subject name, response type, stimulus type, block length, block count, and stim cycle
     - Hardware parameters: sampling rate, headset configuration, buffer size